cloudwego/hertz/.github/ISSUE_TEMPLATE/question.md

 **Reproducible Code**

-Please submit a reproducible code and tell us how to reproduce it like how he send a request or send what request?
+Please submit a reproducible code and tell us how to reproduce it like how you send a request or send what request?

 **Expected behavior**